Skip to main content

 Shorter Recovery

-Compared to traditional surgery, UFE typically has a faster recovery period.
+Compared to traditional surgery, UFE typically has a faster recovery period of just 1-2 weeks.

 Risks and Considerations